-Sedation is not often required for this investigation, but if it is needed the sedatives and painkillers may be administered into a vein in your hand or arm and you will be in a state called conscious sedation.
+Sedatives and painkillers may be administered into a vein in your hand or arm and you will be in a state called conscious sedation.
 You will still be able to hear what is said to you and follow simple instructions during the investigation but you will feel drowsy.
-After the examination, you may not remember anything because the sedation can affect your memory.
+After the examination you may not remember anything because the sedation can affect your memory.

-It is important to remember that after sedation you must not drive, take alcohol, operate heavy machinery or, sign any legally binding documents for 24-hours.
-In addition, someone will have to take you home and stay with you for 24-hours.
+It is important to remember that after sedation you must not drive, take alcohol, operate heavy machinery or sign any legally binding document for 24 hours.
+In addition, someone will have to take you home and stay with you for the 24-hours.
 However, if you choose to use Entonox as an alternative to sedation, you may be able to drive yourself home and you will not need to arrange for anyone to stay with you at home after the procedure.
+You may be prefer the option of starting the procedure with Entonox and being given sedation during the procedure if you feel you need it.